Can You Work in Austria with a German EU Blue Card?

 What is Red-White-Red Card?

 The Red-White-Red Card is an Austrian residence title for third-country nationals with certain qualifications, which is issued for up to 2 years.
 The main requirement is a matching job offer in Austria.
-However, this residence permit is issued only to specific groups of people, including:

 - Very Highly Qualified Workers